Root Cause Analysis: Keep the Questions Coming

 Bringing about improvement in systems, programs, and practices starts with identifying and understanding the problem that needs to be addressed.
 This can be challenging, as it might be tempting to jump in and address what might only be a symptom or might not be the underlying problem.
 If that happens, the problem will almost certainly return.

 Root cause analysis (RCA) is a rigorous, structured approach for identifying why a problem occurred in the first place and what to do so it does not recur.
 RCA is logical and fact-based, avoids speculation, and dives deeply into the chains of events that cause errors.
-Guides to RCA are available online, such as a mini-guide that includes techniques and tools1 and a guide that was developed for investigating adverse events in medical facilities.2
+Guides to RCA are available online, such as a mini-guide that includes techniques and tools

 RCA has been used to analyze adverse events in airline, military, hospital, and industrial settings, but less often in social services.
 The complex child welfare environment may make the application of RCA more challenging than in other settings; however, there are some examples of RCA: